For Students

 - Do I need an account to use CampusPin?

-- No. Search, filters, the map, school profiles, side-by-side comparison, and the Intelligent Advisor are all public.
+- No. Search, filters, the map, school profiles, and side-by-side comparison are all public.
 A free account just keeps your pinned shortlist across devices so you can come back to it later.

 - How do I start a college search if I have no idea where to begin?

-- Open /results and pick the one filter that matters most to you — usually location, cost, or program — and let the map and list narrow before you layer in anything else.
-Add five or ten schools to your pinned list as you scroll, then open /compare to see them next to each other.
-The Intelligent Advisor at /advisor is useful when you’re stuck between two options.
+- Open /results and pick the one filter that matters most to you, usually location, cost, or program, and let the map and list narrow before you layer in anything else.
+Add five or ten schools to your pinned list as you scroll, then open /compare to see them next to each other on cost, acceptance, and outcomes.
+When you’re stuck between two options, /research has the data behind the tradeoffs.

 - How does CampusPin help me build a balanced college list?